 CalMHSA Medi-Cal Peer Support Specialists Certification (PSS)

-Tarzana Treatment Centers College’s newly launched Medi-Cal Peer Support Specialization Program provides an intensive 80 hour, 3-week (15 days) training for those who are interested in becoming Peer Mentors to individuals in recovery services for substance use disorders or other mental health challenges.
+Tarzana Treatment Centers College’s newly launched Medi-Cal Peer Support Specialists Certification Program provides an intensive 80 hour, 3-week (15 days) training for those who are interested in becoming Peer Mentors to individuals in recovery services for substance use disorders or other mental health challenges.
 This is the perfect opportunity for those with lived experience to give back and support their community.
 Navigating treatment services can be challenging, especially for those who have marginalized identities including race/ethnicity, gender, sexual orientation, ability, class, and documentation status.
 Having navigated treatment services with intersecting identities is an invaluable experience that can offer support and comfort to those who would like to engage with recovery services, but may feel hesitation due to institutional constraints, biases, and a history of inaccessibility.